addyosmani/css3-transition-fallbacks/README.md

 A repo for some CSS3 animated transition fallbacks.
+Additional demos for the tutorial related to this repo can be found at http://jsfiddle.net/addyosmani/fQhsv/show (jquery.transition.js) and http://jsfiddle.net/addyosmani/kfGUc/show (jquery.animate-enhanced.js).